ArtifactDB/artifactdb-cli/books/adbcli/tutorial/shell.md

 ```

 The command `adb shell` loads everything in memory, and give access to an ArtifactDB shell where we can type the same
-commands as if we were typing them from our Bash terminal, with the `adb` part.
-And autocomplete is now super fast, try
+commands as if we were typing them from our Bash terminal, without the `adb` part.
+And autocomplete is now super fast,
-it!
+try it!
+The shell itself also maintains a history file, so we can nagivate back to previous commands we typed using the
+up/down arrow keys.
 Yes, we're happy, we defeated time and are now free from suffering.